elastic/ecs/rfcs/text/0017-remove-log-original.md

 # 0017: Remove log.original

-- Stage: **1 (draft)** <!-- Update to reflect target stage.
+- Stage: **2 (candidate)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date: **2021-03-11** <!-- The ECS team sets this date at merge time.
+- Date: **2021-04-07** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 This RFC supersedes issue [#841](https://github.com/elastic/ecs/issues/841) which implies breaking changes therefore the RFC Process is indicated.